 We separate loan types into three categories, in ascending order of difficulty: Agency, Stabilized, and Construction.
 The time required to abstract your loan will vary depending on which of these categories it falls into.

-1. Agency - Fannie and Freddie loans are template from page 1 down to the riders and modifications, and they also contain the least amount of documents.
+1. Agency - Fannie Mae and Freddie Mac loans contain the least amount of documents.
 To abstract one of these takes approximately 30 minutes, plus another 10-15 minutes to look back over the critical details.
 To learn more about Agency loans, click here!

-2. Stabilized - These are much less template and have more documents attached to them.
-They likely include a Cash Management Agreement, Deposit Account Agreement, Controls Agreement, Cash Collateral Agreement, and so on.
+2. Stabilized - These have more documents attached to them and likely include more provisions such as a Cash Management Agreement, Deposit Account Agreement, Controls Agreement, Cash Collateral Agreement, and so on.
 To get through these will take a bit longer than an Agency loan, but according to our team of experts, it should take no longer than 2 hours to abstract.

 3. Construction - By far the most complex, the addition of draws, reserves, advances, and Completion Guarantees can make this type of loan a bit of a doozy to abstract.
 You may even see multiple Completion Guarantees - a different one for each guarantor.
-These are also entirely non-template, and we have seen these documents get up into 200-300+ pages.
-However, though the length and complexity can seem intimidating and may be a selling point for an attorney, finding and abstracting the critical details should only take about 3 hours.
+We have seen these documents get up into 200-300+ pages!
+Though the length and complexity can seem intimidating and may be a selling point for an attorney, finding and abstracting the critical details should only take about 3 hours.

 And, of course, if you are having trouble deciphering the language in your loan documents - and if you don't want to spend $2,000 and 2 months on an attorney - feel free to contact us.
 Our team knows what to look for and they love seeing new additions to documents.

 How can you ensure accuracy of your loan abstract?